October 30, 2020

 Idealistically, Foster (as Foster) has thought of everything, even supplying a matching floral delivery truck that will contain the aforementioned criminals.
 It seems unfair that the artist who painted the floral company's logo on the side of the truck will get no cut of the loot.
 As it speeds away, awkwardly amusing is a bank guard, who, without really aiming, fires several times at the van in a crouched position with his gun at knee level.
 His firing range instructor has repeatedly scolded him about his ineffective stance.
 Slickly, the van is driven inside a big rig trailer parked at a prearranged loading dock.
 Once again, director Karlson has Payne, a reformed ex-con, a victim of mistaken identity as his truck is spotted.
 Without a single shred of evidence, he is assumed to be part of the robbery.
 One sadistic detective tries to beat Payne into submission.
 He hates him on pure assumption before gathering any facts.
 So very 21st century.
 Foster’s clever plan dictates that everyone keep their masks on to hide their identity from each other.
 One of the film’s interesting devices.
 He provides airline tickets for the trio's Mexico rendezvous.
 After each is separately let go in the middle of nowhere, they are instructed to stay south of the border until the heat is off.
 Probably about two years!

 After the police find the bogus floral van, Payne is released with the police chief's feeble apology.
 Not from the violent detective, though.
 “Thanks for nothin'!” is Payne's seething reply.
 Payne gets a bead on Elam from an informer.
 He need only follow the cigarette butts.
 Elam grabs Payne in another Hollywood “confrontational alley.”
 He demands to know why he is being followed.
 He growls, “You’ve been giving me the fisheye all evening!”
-Ironic coming from Elam.
+Apropos coming from Elam.
 Payne claims innocence and then walks away, later picking up Elam's carcinogenic scent in his hotel room.
 The first item of business...slap Elam.
 Payne finds a mask in his suitcase.
 Elam gets slapped again.
 Payne’s breathy taunting pre-dates the “Dirty Harry” character by nearly two decades.
 Payne is on Elam like a bad stink as they await their flight to Mexico.
 The authorities spot Elam, who reaches for his gun.
 They cancel his frequent-flyer club membership.
 But it gives Payne an opportunity to pose as Elam.
 The viewer knows Payne’s charade as Elam is understandably limited.
-This is the halfway point in the film and you are still pretty sure Colleen Gray is in this movie.
+This is the halfway point in the film and one is still pretty sure Colleen Gray is in this movie.

 Since the robbery, Foster (as Foster) has been enjoying his retirement as a pipe-smoking fisher of errant men.
 A longtime friend and insurance investigator, Howard Negley, shows up by invitation.
 We learn Foster is a veteran cop, finally explaining his background knowledge of his accomplices.
-He informs Negley that new “evidence” will help crack the two-year-old bank robbery with the credit—Foster's double-cross of his three stoogesgoing on his resumĂ©.
-It is the first mention of his daughter, Gray, who has been waiting for her cue to enter the film while studying her script and her bar exam.
-Despite her short screen time and being the singular female lead, and her notable work in earlier films, it probably accounts for her star billing.
-Whether negotiated or paid for.
+He informs Negley that new “evidence” will help him crack the two-year-old bank robbery with the credit—Foster's double-cross of his three stoogesgoing on his resumĂ©.
+It is the first mention of his daughter, Gray, who has been waiting for her cue to enter the film while studying her script and bar exam.
+Despite her short screen time, being the singular female lead, and her notable work in earlier films, it probably accounts for her star billing—whether negotiated or paid for.
 She grows fond of Payne during the same southern flight.
 Purely scripted coincidence.
 She eventually mentions his “undercover” name to dear old Dad.
 His eyes suddenly get suspicious knowing full well she could not have been charmed by “Fisheye Elam.”

 Payne is pummeled by the pugilistic team of Cleef and Brand, the latter having met Elam before.
-There is another usage of the specific violent and painful act as Van Cleef’s left and right hands bang hard against Payne’s ears.
+There is another usage of the specific violent and painful act as Cleef’s left and right hands bang hard against Payne’s ears.
 Cleef repeatedly refers sarcastically to Payne at this point as, “pal-zee,” after being hoodwinked by Payne earlier.
 As luck would have it, Gray shows up during a pummeling pause, and the two thugs, sweating profusely, cordially leave.
 Gray assumes a serious “conversation” was taking place.
 She and Payne have little to say to each other.
 At this point, every male identity starts to unravel with three burials to be scheduled.
 Gray is relieved to learn the truth about Payne as Negley sets the record straight.
 Confidentially, of course.

 Note: Elam wants to buy some cigarettes at the airport.
 I always thought it strange that many of those height-challenged machines had a large mirror, usually round, on the front.
 Apparently for men to check their fly.